leancodepl/patrol/CONTRIBUTING.md

 # Contributing

 If you're thinking about contributing to Patrol, thank you!
 We appreciate your help.
-Changes to Patrol CLI can be debugged using the following instructions:
+Changes to Patrol CLI can be debugged using the following configuration:

 ### Visual Studio Code

-Use our launch.json configuration changing the `cwd` value to the absolute path of the project you want to test and relative paths to the target tests in `args`.
+Use our `.vscode/launch.json` configuration changing the `cwd` value to the path of the project you want to test (if it's a project outside of `patrol`, use an absolute path).
+Update relative paths to the target tests in `args`.

 ```json
 {